BenziAhamed/todo/README.md

 This allows you to do multiple things, you can now group your favourite links, folders or files by a tag name.
 Smart Content works best when you have a hot key enabled to add a new Todo item.

 Remember, smart content items are just simple todo items, so you can pin, tag, delete, mark as done etc as normal.
 Smart content only kicks in for all new items added, so existing items will remain untouched.

+**EggTimer2 in Edit mode** when enabled will allow you to create alarms for todo items in Edit Mode.
+You must have the [EggTimer2 workflow](http://www.alfredforum.com/topic/275-eggtimer-v2-updated-to-20-final/) installed.

 ## Syntax Guide